 Street Name Holders.
-If you hold your shares in "street name" and do not provide specific voting instructions, then, under the rules of The Nasdaq Stock Market, the bank, broker, trustee or other nominee may generally vote on routine matters but cannot vote on non-routine matters.
-If you do not provide voting instructions on non-routine matters, your shares will not be voted by your bank, broker or other nominee.
-As a result, your bank, broker, trustee or other nominee may not vote your shares without receipt of a voting instruction form with respect to Proposal 1, Proposal 3, Proposal 4 and Proposal 5, because each proposal is a non-routine matter, but may vote your shares without your instructions with respect to Proposal 2 (ratification of appointment of independent registered public accounting firm) because this matter is considered routine.
+If you hold your shares in "street name" and do not provide specific voting instructions, then, under the rules of the Nasdaq, the bank, broker, trustee or other nominee may generally vote on routine matters but cannot vote on non-routine matters.
+If you do not provide voting instructions on non-routine matters, your shares will not be voted by your bank, broker, trustee or other nominee.
+As a result, your bank, broker, trustee or other nominee may not vote your shares without receipt of a voting instruction form with respect to Proposal 1 (election of directors), Proposal 3 (advisory vote on executive compensation), Proposal 4 (vote on increase in available shares under the Stock and Incentive Award Plan) and Proposal 5 (vote on increase in available shares under the Employee Stock Purchase Plan) because each proposal is a non-routine matter, but may vote your shares without your instructions with respect to Proposal 2 (ratification of appointment of independent registered public accounting firm) because this matter is considered routine.